 Where: Oaxaca, Mexico

-Why We're Excited: Because no one wants to drink tequila and then figure out how to get home, artisanal spirit company Mezcal El Silencio opened a six-suite boutique hotel at their sustainable distillery in a quiet valley an hour from downtown Oaxaca.
+Why We're Excited: Artisanal spirit company Mezcal El Silencio's six-suite boutique hotel is a new offering at their sustainable distillery in a quiet valley an hour from downtown Oaxaca.
 Natural elements like fire pits and a plunge pool lend a dash of drama to the 60-person communal stone table, which offers classic Oaxacan dishes and pop-ups from notable chefs.

 Feel-Good Factor: Using a native-to-the-area construction system that integrates with the landscape, maximizes natural light, reuses refurbished materials and antiques, the retreat reduces energy output and looks absolutely stunning.